FreddieRidell/miseencode.dev/site/index.md

 ## Our Solution

+### Bespoke

+> Every team is different, so we don't offer a one-size-fits-all solution.

+We get embedded in your team, establish the root cause of your problems, and implement tooling and workflows that work for _your_ team.

-### Technical Solutions
+### Technical

 > A team can only be as effective as their tooling lets them be.

 Code en Place isn't a top-down management solution like agile or scrum, it's a bottom up rethinking of the automation and tooling at the core of your developer's day-to-day.

-### Bespoke Solutions

-> Every team is different, so we don't offer a one-size-fits-all solution.

-We get embedded in your team, establish the root cause of your problems, and implement tooling and workflows that work for _you_.

-### Frontend Code
+### Frontend

 > Frontend Code demands Frontend Solutions.

-Web developers are often
+Web developers are...

+Historically low-rigour environment.

 ```{=html}
 <!-- <mock-ci> -->